Skip to content

 Places you can see lambs

-Lambs in the landscape are one of the first and most popular signs of spring.
-Different breeds can be spotted at many of the places we look after – find the best places to spot spring lambs near you.
+Lambs are one of the first and most popular signs of spring in the UK.
+Find out where to spot different breeds at many of the places we look after.

 Arlington Court, Devon

 Arlington Court has traditionally been home to Jacob sheep, but over the last few years we’ve been introducing new breeds.
-Why not pay a visit this spring to meet the new flock of lambs?Visit Arlington Court
+Pay a visit this spring and meet the latest flock of lambs.Visit Arlington Court

 Borrowdale and Derwent Water, Cumbria

-Borrowdale has a long history of hefted sheep which roam the landscape.
-Look out for the flocks of Herdwick sheep, kept on traditional farmland by farm tenants – Beatrix Potter herself once raised this breed.
+Borrowdale has a long history of hefted sheep, which roam the landscape.
+Look out for the flocks of Herdwicks, kept on traditional farmland by farm tenants.
+Beatrix Potter once raised this breed.
 If walking with dogs, please keep them on a short lead at all times to protect the lambs.Visit Borrowdale and Derwent Water

 Calke Abbey, Derbyshire

 Calke Abbey is home to a small flock of rare Portland sheep.
-The lambs are born with a foxy-red coat which changes to creamy-white in the first few months.Visit Calke Abbey
+The lambs are born with a foxy-red coat, which changes to a creamy-white in the first few months.Visit Calke Abbey

 Charlecote Park, Warwickshire